jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - Proceed table by table, field by field;
     - Choose naming conventions: avoid special characters and reserved words for your DBMS;
     - Choose data types;
+        - Store numbers as text if you don’t need to manipulate them mathematically, e.g. phone numbers
     - Resolve many-to-many relationships by adding a junction table with the two tables’ PKs as its composite PK;
     - Apply integrity constraints:
         - With a lookup table;